TosbackCgusBridge-Bot/CGUs-versions/Nissan/Privacy Policy.md

 **Contact Us**
 If you have any concerns about our use of your information or about this Privacy Statement, please send an e-mail to privacy@nissan.com We will make every reasonable effort to address your concerns and remedy any problems you bring to our attention.

-This Privacy Statement was last revised on September 14, 2012.
+This Privacy Statement was last revised on March 2016.